 Spitz

 Significantly smaller than both Dürnstein and Melk, Spitz is a charming town located on the edge of the Danube.
-It is surrounded by nearby forests and vineyards, churches and castles, and is a great town to acquaint yourself further with the Wachau Valley.
+It is surrounded by forests and vineyards, churches and castles.
+It’s a great town to get to know the Wachau Valley better.

 One of the best things to visit in the town is Teufelsmauer, the “Devil’s Wall”.
-It is said that some time ago, the Devil became increasingly annoyed at the miracles performed by the local Church of St Johann, and decided to build a wall along the Danube to flood it.
+It is said that, at some point, the Devil became increasingly annoyed by the miracles performed by the local Church of St Johann and decided to build a wall along the Danube to flood it.

 God allowed him to do this on one condition: he must finish building the wall before the third croak of a rooster.